aws/aws-eks-best-practices/content/windows/docs/security.md

 Examples of acceptable values for the runAsUserName field: ContainerAdministrator, ContainerUser, NT AUTHORITY\NETWORK SERVICE, NT AUTHORITY\LOCAL SERVICE

-It is generally a good idea to run your containers with ContainerUser for windows pods.
-The users are not shared between the Container and host but the ContainerAdministrator does have additional privileges with in the container.
+It is generally a good idea to run your containers with ContainerUser for Windows pods.
+The users are not shared between the container and host but the ContainerAdministrator does have additional privileges with in the container.
 Note that, there are username [limitations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-runasusername/#windows-username-limitations) to be aware of.

-A good example of when to use ContainerAdministrator is to set path.
+A good example of when to use ContainerAdministrator is to set PATH.
 You can use the USER directive to do that, like so:

 ```bash
 USER ContainerAdministrator